Castelnuovo-Mumford regularity and Ratliff-Rush closure: Ratliff-Rush filtration

-for $i = 1,...,r$.
 Huneke showed that $A$ is a Buchsbaum ring if and only if every system of parameters forms a $d$-sequence \cite[Proposition 1.7]{Hun}.
 Therefore, $\reg R(I) = 0$ and $s^*(I) = 1$ if $I$ is a parameter ideal in a Buchsbaum ring.
-If $I$ is not a parameter ideal, we have the following formula for $\reg R(I)$.
+If $I$ is not a parameter ideal, we have the following formula for $\reg R(I)$, which is not known even in the case $A$ is a regular local ring.

 \begin{Theorem} Let $A$ be a two-dimensional Buchsbaum ring with $\depth A > 0$.
 Let $I$ be an $\mm$-primary ideal, which is not a parameter ideal.
+Let $J$ be a minimal reduction of $I$.
 Then